compsult/MenuOptions/docs/source/SelectParams.rst

      1. newVal (the new value that was selected)
      2. newCode (the code that corresponds to new value that was selected)
-     3. type (this tells you if the selection was made by "Click" or "EnterKey")
+     3. type (this tells you if the selection was made by "Click", "EnterKey" or "RockerClick")

 .. code-block:: javascript